pulumi/docs/quickstart/cloudfx/tutorial-service.md

       index.html
     ```

-1. Install the `@pulumi/cloud-aws` NPM package:
+1. Install the `@pulumi/cloud` NPM package an one or both of the platform-specific implementations depending on which platform you will deploy to:

     ```bash
-    $ npm install --save @pulumi/cloud-aws @pulumi/cloud
+    $ npm install --save @pulumi/cloud  @pulumi/cloud-aws @pulumi/cloud-azure
     ```

-1. Configure Pulumi to use AWS Fargate.
-(Note: Fargate is currently available only in `us-east-1`, `us-east-2`, `us-west-2`, and `eu-west-1`).
+1. If you are running on AWS, configure the region and whether to use Fargate:

     ```bash
+    $ pulumi config set aws:region us-east-1
     $ pulumi config set cloud-aws:useFargate true
     ```

+    If you are running on Azure, configure the location:

+    ```bash
+    $ pulumi config set cloud-azure:location WestUS2
+    ```

 1. Preview and deploy changes via `pulumi update`.
 This will take a few minutes.
-Pulumi automatically builds and provisions an AWS container repository in ECR, builds the Docker container, and places the image in the repository.
+Pulumi automatically builds and provisions a container registry (ECR or ACR), builds the Docker container, and pushed the image into the repository.
 This all happens automatically and does not require manual configuration on your part.

     ```
     $ pulumi update